 Electing a Registered Agent by Mail

-To form your LLC by mail, download the Articles of Organization form ($99 filing fee required), fill out the required fields, and submit a physical copy to the Ohio Secretary of State.
-You’ll be asked to provide your registered agent’s information on page 3:
+To form your LLC by mail, download Form 610: Articles of Organization ($99 filing fee required), fill out the required fields, and submit a physical copy to the Ohio Secretary of State.
+You’ll be asked to provide your statutory agent’s information on page 3:

 Consent to Appointment

-Ohio registered agents must consent to their appointment.
+Ohio statutory agents must consent to their appointment.
 They can do this by signing the formation documents.

-To change your Ohio registered agent, simply fill out a Statutory Agent Update form and submit it to the Ohio Secretary of State along with the $25 filing fee paid by check, money order, or credit card (online).
+To change your Ohio statutory agent, simply fill out Form 521: Statutory Agent Update and submit it to the Ohio Secretary of State along with the $25 filing fee.

 This can be done online or by mail.